microsoft/azurelinux/toolkit/docs/security/ca-certificates.md

 interpreted with a high priority - higher than the ones found in /usr/share/pki/ca-trust-source/.

-QUICK HELP: To add a certificate in the simple PEM or DER file formats to the list of CAs trusted on the system:
+**QUICK HELP 1**: to add a certificate in the simple PEM or DER file format to the list of CAs trusted on the system:

-Copy it to the `/etc/pki/ca-trust/source/anchors/` subdirectory, and run the `update-ca-trust` command.
+1. Copy the certificate into `/etc/pki/ca-trust/source/anchors/`.
+2. Run `update-ca-trust`.

-If your certificate is in the extended BEGIN TRUSTED file format, then place it into the main source/ directory instead.
+**QUICK HELP 2**: if your certificate is in the extended BEGIN TRUSTED file format (which may contain distrust/blacklist trust flags, or trust flags for usages other than TLS) then:

+1. Copy the certificate into `/etc/pki/ca-trust/source/`.
+2. Run `update-ca-trust`.

-Please refer to the [update-ca-trust(8)](https://www.systutorials.com/docs/linux/man/8-update-ca-certificates/) manual page for additional information.
+Please refer to the [update-ca-trust manual](../../../SPECS/ca-certificates/update-ca-trust.8.txt) for more details.

 ## Legacy certificates support